hiattp/blog/_posts/2014-12-05-your-natural-tendency-to-observe-progress-is-killing-your-productivity.markdown

-undertaking an exploratory endeavor that allows your brain to process the topology of the document and the context in which you will ultimately find yourself, and to put all of this contextual information along a timeline of events (you were here, then you were here, and that's how you got here).
+undertaking an exploratory endeavor that allows your brain to process the topology of the document and the context in which you will ultimately find yourself, and to put all of this contextual information along a timeline of events (you were here, then you did this, and that's how you got here).

 The second strategy is an example of an information-driven **Jump approach**.
 You incorporate knowledge of your environment (in this case the document) and the